nysynysy2/MEMGC/README.md

 # MEMGC
-Simple thread safe C++ garbage collector
+Simple thread safe cross-platform C++ garbage collector

 It's a garbage collector that will free memory that allocated.

+it's available on both Windows and Linux

 How to use: